Sup2point0/Assort/~writing/origins.md

 ### Emergence
 As a child I did not have much interaction with the internet – electronics, certainly, but my online presence came much later.

-The first occasion where I found myself requiring a username was when I played [*diep.io*](https://diep.io) for the first time.
+The first occasion where I found myself requiring a username was when I played *diep.io*[^link-diep] for the first time.
 This is one of many iconic *.io games*, which formed an unforgettable part of my childhood.
 In diep.io, the goal is to control a tank and attack other players, defeating them to increase your score and unlock upgrades.
 Naturally, a username would be desirable here, to leave an impression upon your opponents’ minds as they fall under your might, or – more likely – making a name for yourself in the hopes that other players may someday recognise you.

 I suspect I may have played as an unnamed tank at first, which is indeed an option diep.io and many other .io games offer (very rarely would other platforms allow this, for evident reasons).
 In-game, this leaves the space above a player’s tank empty, where their username would otherwise be displayed, and in death screens or notifications, they are simply referred to as “an unnamed tank”.
 The only other username I can recall using is `KILLER`, though this is concerningly dubious.
 Soon it occurred to me that I should decide upon a permanent username to be known as.

+[^link-diep]: Online shooter game. https://diep.io

 ### Discovery
 If I recall correctly, I first heard of the word “sup” from my childhood friends.
 Though very much faded, I can still feel some twinge of... envy, perhaps? – in all honesty, I cannot remember – but there was certainly a feeling.
 I was never one to keep up with slang (this is still somewhat the case today [^slinqui]) and that word just fascinated me for some reason.
 As to how I learnt the word from my friends, and the context in which they used it, those have been lost to time; the obvious would be them using it as a greeting, but I feel like this wasn’t the case.

 And so, when it came to devising a username for myself, I settled on `Sup` (capitalisation unknown).
 This is, exactly, the origin of my username – a cool word I heard from my friends as an innocent child who felt mildly left out.
 I could not tell you if I planned on this staying with me forever, but that quiet kid who strays from mainstream, and does their own thing?
 He’s still here, and I hope he stays with me forever.

+[^slinqui]: ...

 ### Encounter
 I was happy with “Sup” for a while.
 I cannot remember the feeling, but I know I would’ve loved the username.
 I can almost imagine the intense pride and sense of uniqueness I must’ve felt at the time.

-This next part is probably the most questionable detail in this entire story, and at this point I’m conflicted as to whether it is actually true or just a fabrication of my mind that I’ve managed to trick (almost ‘doublethink’ [^1984]) myself into believing.
+This next part is probably the most questionable detail in this entire story, and at this point I’m conflicted as to whether it is actually true or just a fabrication of my mind that I’ve managed to trick (almost ‘doublethink’ [^doublethink]) myself into believing.

 One day, I happened to come across another player called “Sup” (again, capitalisation unknown).
 Now this, was unacceptable.
 My username absolutely had to be unique.
 I had never considered that someone else might think of using the same username of “Sup”, and this revelation shook me greatly.
 Immediately I began considering what I could change it too.
 I settled on keeping `Sup`, but adding more to it.
 This ended up being `#2.0`.

+[^doublethink]: ...

 ### Evolution
 The (original) reasoning behind `Sup#2.0` can be summarised as follows: